 This scenario is shown in figure 4.2.2.5-1.

+NOTE: The red dashed lines indicate the MC systems where media or data content may be required, but does not indicate the actual routing of media, data content or signalling information.
+Media or data content routing may be different when logging or lawful interception is not required, compared with when one or both of these functions is required.

 Figure 4.2.2.5-1: UE A and UE Z migrated to different partner MC systems

 In this scenario, UE A is obtaining MC service from MC system C, which is a partner MC system for UE A, and UE Z is obtaining MC service from MC system D, which is a partner MC system for UE Z. MC systems A and B may receive the media or data content for logging purposes.

-NOTE: The red dashed lines in the figureindicates the MC systems where media or data content may be required, but does not indicate the actual routing of media, data content or signalling information.
-Media or data content routing may be different when logging or lawful interception is not required, compared with when one or both of these functions is required.